Edinburgh-Genome-Foundry/crazydoc/README.rst

 License = MIT
 --------------

-Crazydoc is an open-source software originally written at the `Edinburgh Genome Foundry <http://genomefoundry.org>`_ by `Zulko <https://github.com/Zulko>`_ and `released on Github <https://github.com/Edinburgh-Genome-Foundry/crazydoc>`_ under the MIT licence (¢ Edinburg Genome Foundry).
+Crazydoc is an open-source software originally written at the `Edinburgh Genome Foundry <http://genomefoundry.org>`_ by `Zulko <https://github.com/Zulko>`_ and `released on Github <https://github.com/Edinburgh-Genome-Foundry/crazydoc>`_ under the MIT licence (copyright Edinburg Genome Foundry).

 Everyone is welcome to contribute !